TanYa-Go/Babushka-Bakes/README.md

 * Pagination for the products page and blog page
 * Add some videos of the Bakery and Petra at work
 * Link the actual Petra's social media pages in the footer, instead of a generic page
+* Search funcionality to work for the whole site not just products.

 [Back to Top](#table-of-contents)